abulenciamiguel/dev_runningTBProfiler/ReadMe.md

-# How to run TBProfiler: ONT?
+# How to run TBProfiler?

 ## 1. Data transfer
 After sequencing, copy the raw files from the local workstation to HPC. </br>